 Creative writer Andy Kelham offers this additional advice: "Be brave and include your choices and motivations when talking about your work, skills, achievements and client list.
-The road that led you to the pitch matters, sharing some of the journey (without oversharing or being overbearing) can really connect with, and inspire, those listening."
+The road that led you to the pitch matters, sharing some of the journey (without oversharing or being overbearing) can connect with, and inspire, those listening."

-You won't be the only person to see the potential client, so if you really want to stand out amongst your competitors, find a way to be different.
+You won't be the only person to see the potential client, so if you want to stand out amongst your competitors, find a way to be different.
 Michael Place at Build explains: "Clients want to be excited by a pitch, see something different…remember you may be the sixth person they have seen that day.
 Show that you understand the project and their business, do your research.
-Also remember most people aren’t there to catch you out, they basically want to be excited by what you are pitching to them.
+Also, remember most people aren’t there to catch you out, they want to be excited by what you are pitching to them.

 Act like you don’t need their business

 A final tip that has always worked for me (and is somewhat true), act as though you don’t need any further business.
 I’m not suggesting you become arrogant and aloof.
-Just don’t feel as though you need any further work – that way, you won’t come across as desperate.
+Just don’t feel as though you need any additional work – that way, you won’t come across as desperate.

 Because going to a new business meeting is a bit like a first date.
 If they get one whiff that you’re desperate for work (or love), it will put them off.
 Act as though you’re comfortable with where you’re at – even if the opposite is true.

 If you don't win the client, don't give up